 Ellen McCutchan, ABC News & Crikey, for a portfolio of work

 Anthony Piovesan, Leader/ NCA NewsWire, for a portfolio of work

 The MPC Young Journalist of the Year award is proudly sponsored by:

-Young Journalists of the Year Honour Roll
+Young Journalist of the Year Honour Roll

-Student Journalist Bridget Davies and Young Journalist Tom Minear reporting back on 2016 IRE conference
+Above: Student Journalist Bridget Davies and Young Journalist Tom Minear reporting back on 2016 IRE conference